sparkofreason/sparkofreason.github.io/_posts/2019-8-21-In_The_Beginning.md

 (rules/insert-unconditional! ::CurrentPlayer (assoc ?current-player ::player (next-player ?player)))
 ```

-We don't bother suffixing `rules/upsert!` with `-unconditional`, because logically all upserts *must* be unconditional.
+We don't bother suffixing `rules/upsert!` with `-unconditional`.
+Logically all upserts *must* be unconditional.
 Here's what happens `insert-unconditional!` above were replaced with `insert!`:

 * The current value of the `::CurrentPlayer` fact is bound to `?current-player`.
 * `?current-player` is retracted.